Shall I tell of stars hidden by the queen?

 if you wanna go fast

-as the mob whizzes past
+in the mob whizzing past

 stop the Gatling guns

-of shooting gallery
+of the shooting gallery

 I want to get out now

-please cease firing on me
+no more firing on me

-Now I'm playing cranes
+Now playing at cranes

 losing and never won